paul58914080/ff4j-web-console/.github/PULL_REQUEST_TEMPLATE.md

 ---
 name: PULL_REQUEST_TEMPLATE
 about: To be used for pull requests
-title: '[PR]'
+title: ''
-labels: ':speech_balloon: code review'
+labels: ':rocket: enhancement'
-assignees: devs-from-matrix/ff4j-web-console
+assignees: ''
 ---

 # Description